 The dead bug can be a slightly confusing abs exercise, but once you have the movement nailed down, it can be incredibly beneficial to building some serious core strength.

-How to perform: Start with your back and shoulders on the floor.
-Raise your legs and have your knees bent at a 90 degree angle.
+How to perform this ab exercise: Start with your back and shoulders on the floor.
+Raise your legs and have your knees bent at a 90-degree angle.
 Extend your arms straight up in front of you so they are pointing up to the ceiling.

 Then, slowly lower your left leg down towards the ground – keeping your right knee bent – and lower your right arm down towards the floor behind you at the same time.